panGenerator/open-future-www/content/people/kasia.md

 twitter:
 website:
 ---
-Kasia is the Policy Officer at Open Future.
+Kasia is a Policy Officer at Open Future.
 She is a skilled Public Affairs and Communications professional with experience in coordinating cross-discipline, multi stakeholder international projects.

 With an academic background in [Media, Economics and International Law](https://www.unive.it/pag/13526/), Kasia has a broad understanding of the EU policies in the SDGs area.